judyboon/Bayesian-Partition-/README.md

 dimension _d_ by _g_ and _p_ by _g_ respectively.
 A co-module is a pair of sub-matrices in _Y_ and _Z_ that share a significant pattern in contrast to other values.
 It is related to bi-cluster problems that divide a single matrix into non-overlapping blocks that values within a block share similar pattern.
+Co-module extends this concept to two matrices with a common dimension.
+For details of the model please see http://bioinformatics.oxfordjournals.org/content/28/7/955.abstract